shawnbrown/datatest/docs/tutorial/reference-data.rst

 Although the report look messy at first, the percent error for most of these deviations is quite small.
-As an example, in Victoria, the population from our detailed file is 77,297 counts higher than the population in the summary file.
+As an example, the difference ``'Victoria': Deviation(+77294, 5849330)`` shows that the population for Victoria in our detailed file is 77,297 counts higher than the population in the summary file.
 But our expected population is over 5.8 million so the percent error is only +1.3%.